Gabriel-8813/Languages_and_ML/README.md

 ### Result

-The XGBoost model yielded an accuracy of only 47%.
+The XGBoost model yielded an accuracy of only 49%.
 Though this is an improvement over the Logistic Regression Model, it is still not an ideal result.
 And despite efforts to optimize the XGBoost model, only 49% accuracy could be obtained.

 # Random Forest

 Due to doubts on the reliability of the data used for Logistic Regression and XGBoost earlier, further data exploration was conducted in order to find more reliable data before attempting a Random Forest model.
-The following data was utilized:
+The following data exploration was mapped:

 * Duolingo Data
 * UN Population Data